How Knowledge Bases Can Help Deflect Tickets

 Consistent formatting and templates

-Standardized formats for different types of knowledge articles create familiarity and improve navigation.
-When users know exactly where to find prerequisites, step-by-step instructions, and troubleshooting tips within any article, they can quickly extract the information they need without submitting clarification tickets.
+Standardized formats for different types of articles create familiarity and improve navigation.
+When users know exactly where to find prerequisites, step-by-step instructions, and troubleshooting tips within any article, they extract what they need without submitting clarification tickets.

 Implementing self-service in different departments